sequentech/step/docs/release-notes/next-release.md

 A new keycloak user attribute has been added to specify which election is a user authorized.

-### Keycloak: Add a new mapper to voting-portal client for Hasura
+### Migration: Add in Keycloaka new mapper to voting-portal client for Hasura

 It requires to add to change the configuration a bit:
 1. Go to the Realm of the election event you want to configure